artainmo/ft_containers-unittest/README.md

 # ft_containers-unittest
 An advanced unit-test written in c++ for 42 school's [ft_containers](https://github.com/artainmo/ft_containers) project or other c++ containers.

+Fir the 'list' container we generate 162555 tests for example.

+As explained below we use threads and forks to speed up the testing.

 ### PREPARE

 * Change path to your container's '.hpp' in 'main.hpp'